mwgray/code-samples/Tweener/README.md

 ####Overview

 This is a simple Tweening system I loosely ported from an ActionScript library.
 It was used extensively when implementing UI transitions and effects.
-You can see examples of the transitions [here](http://hosted.zeh.com.br/tweener/docs/en-us/misc/transitions.html).
+You can see examples of the transitions [here](http://hosted.zeh.com.br/tweener/docs/en-us/misc/transitions.html) (this is from the ActionScript library documentation).

 Example usage (from main.cpp demo file):
 ```